cqfn/aibolit/PATTERNS.md

 *Title*: Variable is declared in the middle of the method body.

-*Code:* var_middle
+*Code:* **var_middle**

-*Description*: All variable we need in a method have to be declared at the beginning of the method.
-If variable declared inside method body following after logical blocks we consider that this is the pattern.
+*Description*: All variable we need  have to be declared at the beginning of its scope.
+If variable declared inside the scope following after logical blocks we consider that this is the pattern.

 *Examples*: